MarcMcIntosh/devpkg/README.md

 `devpkg -F [url | DEPENDS]` Fetches some source code for manual building.
 `devpkg -B ` Builds the source code and installs it, event if it's already installed.

+## Recommended Usage
+#### Use inside a docker container to test if devpkg works.
+It's not recomend to have multiple package managers managing installs for the whole machine.
+Things will break.

 ## Design (from the book)